flamelily-bluescsi/bluescsi/slimlinefloppy.md

 ##### We hope to have more stock around November 2026.
 {% endif %}

-This is to purchase a used Slimline Laptop Floppy Drive for your Amiga FPGA experience with the Mister or MultiSystem, or just use it for a Greaseweazle.
-It comes with a converter board and short ribbon cable.
+This is to purchase a used Slimline Laptop Floppy Drive for your Amiga FPGA experience with the Mister or MultiSystem, or just use it for a [Greaseweazle.](https://github.com/keirf/greaseweazle){:target="_blank"} It comes with a converter board and short ribbon cable.
 The converter board converts the 26 pin ribbon to the standard 34 pin female floppy connector.
 The converter board also has a molex connector to power the drive, and a female to female short molex cable is provided (see photo).
 Use it with the [Mister Floppy](/misterfloppy)

 * Model NEC FD3238H
 * Pulled from Dell rack servers